google/starlark-go/doc/spec.md

 The Java implementation does not yet support floating-point numbers.

-### freeze

-`freeze(x)` freezes x and all values transitively reachable from it.
-Subsequent attempts to modify any of those values will fail.

-At the end of module execution, the value of each global in the module dictionary is frozen as if by `freeze`.

-<b>Implementation note:</b>
-The `freeze` function is an optional feature of the Go implementation, and it must be enabled in the REPL using the `-freeze` flag.
-It is not present in the Java implementation.

 ### getattr

 `getattr(x, name)` returns the value of the attribute (field or method) of x named `name`.